alby13/tanuki-browser/README.md

 ## 🚀 Running on Linux

-Please select Linux Intel or Linux AMD64
+Please select Linux INTEL or Linux AMD64

 Please note: If you have an issue running this in the graphical interface, please follow the Terminal method below.